Wolfram Burgard

 Wolfram Burgard (born 1961 in Gelsenkirchen, Germany) is a German roboticist.
-He is a full professor at the Albert-Ludwigs-Universität Freiburg where he heads the Laboratory for Autonomous Intelligent Systems.
+He is a full professor at the University of Technology Nuremberg where he heads the Laboratory for Robotics and Artificial Intelligence.
 He is known for his substantial contributions to the simultaneous localization and mapping (SLAM) problem as well as diverse other contributions to robotics.

 Biography

 Education

 Wolfram Burgard received his Diploma degree from University of Dortmund in 1987 and his Doctorate from the University of Bonn in 1991.
 His thesis advisor was Armin B. Cremers.

 Career

 In 1991 he became a research assistant at the University of Bonn, where he led the laboratory for Autonomous Mobile Systems.
-He was head of the research group which installed the mobile robot Rhino as the first interactive museum tour-guide robot in the Deutsches Museum Bonn, Germany in 1997.
+He was head of the research group that installed the mobile robot Rhino as the first interactive museum tour-guide robot in the Deutsches Museum Bonn, Germany in 1997.
 In 1998, he and his colleagues deployed the mobile robot Minerva in the National Museum of American History in Washington DC.
 In 1999, Wolfram Burgard became Professor for Autonomous Intelligent Systems at the Albert-Ludwigs-Universität Freiburg.
+In 2022, he became Professor for Robotics and Artificial Intelligence as well as Founding Chair of the Department Engineering of the University of Technology Nuremberg.